-The filter section is equally impressive, with three modules and thirteen filter types to choose from.
-You can choose between various modern filters and some vintage filter emulations like the Oberheim 12 filter, Diode Ladder, and more.
+The filter section is equally impressive, with three modules and thirteen filter types.
+You can choose between modern and vintage emulations like the Oberheim 12 filter, Diode Ladder, and more.

-Odin 2 is currently in beta, and the developer is regularly adding new features.
+Odin 2 is in beta, and the developer regularly adds new features.
 This impressive free synthesizer is available in VST3 and AU plugin formats for digital audio workstations on Windows, macOS, and Linux.

 More info: Odin 2